-- 1. Students must complete a minimum of 6 credit hours before enrolling, including DHD 440 Introduction to Assistive Technology, and are strongly advised to complete an assessment-related course in their area of AT application. - 2.
+- 1. Students must complete a minimum of 6 credit hours before enrolling, including DHD 440 Introduction to Assistive Technology and an assessment course in their area of focus. - 2.
 Students must be able to provide AT services within their work environment as an extension of their current work responsibilities.
 The certificate program does not facilitate or negotiate contracts for Field Experience placements.
-It is therefore the student's responsibility as an employee to meet any expectations of their work environment, including but not limited to HIPAA/FERPA compliance, criminal background checks, drug screenings, vaccinations, and standards of professional behavior. - 3.
+It is the student's responsibility as an employee to meet any expectations of their work environment, including but not limited to HIPAA/FERPA compliance, criminal background checks, drug screenings, vaccinations, and standards of professional behavior. - 3.
 The direct service provided must be within the student's professional scope of practice and chosen area of AT focus. - 4.
 Students must obtain any permissions necessary for the Field Experience Supervisor to perform observations remotely via HIPAA-compliant Zoom meeting or in-person.